Maintaining your Teams Connector deployment

 Then follow the prompts to sign in to Azure.

-2. Run the variable initialization script that you used when your first installed the Teams Connector (to set the required subscription, resource group name and region variables).
+2. Run either the blue or green variable initialization script as appropriate for the deployment you want to upgrade/redeploy (to set the required subscription, resource group name and blue/green/region variables).

 3. Ensure that you are using the Azure subscription for the Teams Connector: